-My mother, Jill du Preez, was the ultimate Mompreneur her entire life – she raised 3 children, with tremendous love and patience (she was an awesome Mother… the BEST of the BEST), while making money from home.
+My mother, Jill Alexa du Preez has been the ultimate Mompreneur her entire life – she raised 3 children, with tremendous love and patience (she was an awesome Mother… the BEST of the BEST), while making money from home.

 …my Mom was very creative and a brilliant seamstress…

 It helped that my Mom was very creative and a brilliant seamstress and my Dad was a carpenter (and Presbyterian Minister).

 My earliest memory of one my Mom’s ingenious products was baskets she and my Dad made together, out of wooden hangers and fabric.
 They were perfect for storing magazines or newspapers, or knitting, crocheting etc, and very decorative.
 This was in the 70’s, and they were very much in vogue at the time.
 Unfortunately, I don’t have a photo of them.
 Wish I did.